souvik05/WeatherUpdateCLI/README.md

 How to set up a test project to unit test the code:

 First, make sure you have the xUnit NuGet package installed.
-You can install it using the following command in the project directory:   dotnet add package xunit
+You can install it using the following command in the project directory:[Use this CMD command]>>   dotnet add package xunit

-Create a new directory named "WeatherApp.Tests" in the project directory:    mkdir WeatherApp.Tests
+Create a new directory named "WeatherApp.Tests" in the project directory: [Use this CMD command]>>   mkdir WeatherApp.Tests

-Change into the "WeatherApp.Tests" directory: cd WeatherApp.Tests
+Change into the "WeatherApp.Tests" directory:[Use this CMD command]>> cd WeatherApp.Tests

 Initialize a new xUnit test project: dotnet new xunit